Current status

 These creative development processes revealed that what was needed was a rigorous approach to developing the dramatic impetus of the work, and creating a sound world that truly represents the time and place in which this story is set.
 There was also a pressing need to bring cultural awareness to the work, by bringing on creatives with the appropriate skills and background.

 Camelia, the persona, has a unique story, and Lilian Cohen (her real name) is a fascinating character.
 A great work of music theatre is a highly integrated work of art, where music, text, drama, dance, design intersect and work together to create a unique world for the audience.
 This is how the great and long-lived music theatre works were created, and why they draw audiences for long seasons, and in many countries, and have a very long life.
-So that is our challenge.
+So that was our challenge.

 In 2016 and 2017 creative development processes were financed by Ian Batterham, and supported by The Street Theatre.
 Those processes explored some dialogue sequences and song elements that Ian had created.
 The team of artists assembled on those creative developments provided valuable insight and suggestions for the work.
-We ended the process with a clear set of priorities for taking the work forward, including culturally-informed practice.

 The concept, the main character, and the world of this work is fascinating and rich with possibility, that was clear.
 However, we needed to develop a strong ‘why’ for the work, and a dramatic impetus that would be strong enough to justify it being made into a stage musical.
 We needed to find a team with appropriate and specific cultural understanding, personal experience, and considerable professional experience in composition and lyric writing.
-Core to that team are the below creatives.
-Others will join us as the project develops.

 Vidya directed, produced and wrote the viral sensation I NEED YOU TO SEE ME; a call to action to the entertainment industry for visibility and inclusion, featuring 101 BIPoC and CALD performers aged 18-25.
 Vidya has been commissioned by the likes of NGV and Chips & Gravy; writing songs for the Screen Australia funded comedic web series She Becomes Her.
 Other performance credits include: Hayes Theatre’s Merrily We Roll Along, Altitude Theatre’s Once On This Island, Dot/Marie in Sunday In The Park With George (Watch This) earning her a Green Room nomination for Best Performance In A Leading Role, Lady Capulet in Romeo and Juliet (Australian Shakespeare Company), the Australian tour of Green Day’s American Idiot (Shake & Stir).
 Vidya is a proud graduate of the Queensland Conservatorium’s Bachelor of Musical Theatre and holds minority storytelling at the heart of all of her work.